xvca/autobru/readme.md

 ## Features

 - Connects to BOOKOO Bluetooth scales
 - Reads real-time weight and flow rate data
-- Battery level monitoring for connected scale
-- Automated shot control based on target weight
+- Automated shot control based on target weight with dynamic learning
 - WebSocket-based real-time weight updates
-- Asyncronous web server for control and monitoring
+- Asynchronous web server for control and monitoring
-- RESTful API endpoints for scale control
+- RESTful API endpoints for complete control
-- Future integration planned with bru coffee brewing/bean tracking PWA
+- Integration with [bru](https://github.com/xvca/bru) PWA for coffee brewing/bean tracking
+- Weight triggered Preinfusion mode that uses low pressure until the first drops of coffee are detected (as an alternative to preinfusing for a pre-defined duration)

 ## Hardware Requirements